Ammonium nitrate: What firefighters must know

 Ammonium nitrate (AN) became infamous when convicted bomber Timothy McVeigh used it in the Oklahoma City bombing of the Alfred P. Murrah Federal Building on April 19, 1995.

-Ammonium nitrate is back in our collective consciousness with the horrific Beirut, Lebanon, blast, and its reminders of the explosion at a West, Texas, fertilizer plant that claimed at least 15 lives, caused 200 injuries and destroyed more than 50 homes.
-The Beirut disaster is only the latest in an inglorious history between humans and ammonium nitrate.
+Many in the fire service will immediately think of the explosion at the West, Texas, fertilizer plant, which claimed at least 15 lives, caused 200 injuries and destroyed more than 50 homes in 2013.

 Other disasters triggered by ammonium nitrate explosions include: